Contributed By Asensi Abogados

 The current legislation applicable to advertising of gambling operators – and their products – is the following:

 The most important restriction is that gambling products can only be advertised by licensed operators.

-Apart from that, the main current restrictions on advertising are those addressed to protect users through certain principles (legality, loyalty, identification, truth, social responsibility, responsible gaming, protection of minors, etc) and, more precisely, when it comes to the protection of minors, throughout watershed times.
+Apart from that, the main current restrictions on advertising are those addressed to protect users through certain principles (legality, loyalty, identification, truth, social responsibility, responsible gaming, protection of minors, etc) and, more precisely, with regard to the protection of minors, throughout watershed times.

-On November 4th, the Royal Decree 958/2020, of November 3rd, on commercial communications for gambling activities was published in the Official Spanish Gazette and entered into force the day after, on November 5th.
-The Royal Decree includes transitory and different entry-into-force periods of some relevant provisions and therefore, although the Decree has already entered into force, not all the obligations and prohibitions approved are yet applicable as of today.
+On November 4th, Royal Decree 958/2020, of November 3rd, on commercial communications for gambling activities was published in the Official Spanish Gazette and entered into force the day after.
+Given that the Royal Decree included transitory and different entry-into-force periods of some relevant provisions, some of the obligations and requirements have entered into force in 2021.

-The most relevant restrictions that have been implemented by this Decree and which shall be applied in the online gambling industry are:
+The most relevant restrictions that have been implemented by this Decree and that shall be applied in the online gambling industry are:

 Please note that social gaming products can generally be advertised without the restrictions applicable to gambling products.